 When building these bookcases, place base cabinets underneath to hide the practical items that clutter the house.
 The look of built-in cabinets fits with the simplicity of the coastal style You might slip a secret drawer behind or beneath the television to hide messy cables and cords.

 For a coastal look, find shelving that is minimal but still looks (or is) handmade.
-To age the room gracefully, subtly vary the distances between the lines of shiplap.
+To age the room gracefully, subtly vary the distances between the lines of the shiplap.
 Carefully curate what you place on open shelves for a minimalist look.
 Toss a white slipcover over your sofa, and you are ready.
 You can even add a few seashells.

 Your fireplace is a natural gathering place for family and friends, just like an open fire on the beach.
-The Morpheus in white add interest to a coastal room with its simple vertical lines.
-Meanwhile the flames bring a calm comfort to the room, which is the entire point of beachy coastal design.
+The Morpheus in white adds interest to a coastal room with its simple vertical lines.
+Meanwhile, the flames bring a calm comfort to the room, which is the entire point of beachy coastal design.
 Place a vase, reeds, or a living plant to the side of the fireplace, completing the look.

 The clean lines of the Morpheus make it a match for any modern room.
 The straightforward fluting on the side posts centers your attention on the fire.
 The Morpheus is MagikFlame’s smallest mantel design.
 It can fit into smaller spaces and smaller rooms.
 This size allows you to put a fireplace in the bedroom or even the kitchen and customize the built-in wall-mounted shelves around it.
 The Morpheus can serve as the base for a balanced fireplace TV stand.

 It measures 48 inches wide by 42 inches tall by 15 inches deep.
-As with all MagikFlame’s models, it emits 5200 BTU (British Thermal Units) of heat, enough to warm a 1000 square foot room.
+As with all MagikFlame’s models, it emits 5200 BTU (British Thermal Units) of heat, enough to warm a 1000-square-foot room.
 It is perfect for an open-plan design’s larger space.

 MagikFlame’s heat comes from an infrared quartz heating unit.
 Most electric fireplaces create heat inside and then blow it out into the room.
 Infrared quartz works much more efficiently.
 It creates infrared light instead of heat, but this light warms you or any object in its path.
 There are no moving parts to break down and no risk of actual fire coming from the fireplace.
 Unlike other heaters that take a while to warm the room, a MagikFlame warms you up quickly.